Your guide to entering

 Step Four - Complete The Entry Form

-The entry form will be available at the end of February and must be completed by 12th June.
+The entry form will be available in February and must be completed by Wednesday 12th June.

-Before you start make sure you have the dimensions of the quilt (in cm), a photograph of the whole quilt (or a work-in-progress), a title for the piece and your artist’s statement.
-You’ll also need a debit or credit card to pay the fees.
-Please also choose an option for getting your quilt to us and getting your quilt back.
+Before you start make sure you have the dimensions of the quilt (in cm), a photograph of the whole quilt (if possible, although this is not compulsory), a title for the piece and your artist’s statement.
+NEW for 2024 you can save the form and return to it later if you need to.

 Step Five - Check The Details Are Accurate